-Our estate has 32 hectares of the finest vineyards in Priorat with the oldest vines being over 100 years of age.
-We were rated the #1 winery in Priorat in a 10 year blind tasting among our peers by the top critics, sommeliers and international judges.
-In addition to grapes, we also cultivate almonds and olives on the estate, and we release a very tiny quantity of extraordinary olive oil each year.
+About our Vineyard The Gran Clos estate consists of 32 hectares of the finest vineyards in the Priorat region, with some vines over one hundred years old.
+We were rated the Number 1 winery in Priorat by top wine critics, sommeliers and international judges in a 10 year blind tasting among our peers.
+In addition to growing grapes we also cultivate almonds and olives and every year we produce and release a very small quantity of exquisite olive oil.

 Josep Angel Mestre was raised in the town of Falset, known as the "capital" of the D.O.Q.
 Priorat.
 The Mestre family has been producing wine in the Priorat region for over 50 years and it was his intense love for his surrounding countryside and an interest in the practice of wine-making that prompted Josep Angel to begin studying both viticulture and enology at a very early age.